The404Hacking/Windows-Python-RAT/README.md

 ![Replace Token](Token.png?raw=true "Replace Token")
 -------------------------------
-# StartUP Settings
+# StartUP Setting
-For startup settings, you must first write the name of your bot before compiling it in the **Windows-Python-RAT.py** file.
+For startup setting, you must first write the name of your bot before compiling it in the **Windows-Python-RAT.py** file.
 For example, before compiling the RAT file, you need to go to line 281 and name it as an `YOUR-COMPILED-RAT-NAME.exe`.

 In Line 281:
 ```python